A plane carrying remains of first eight British victims arrives at an RAF base in Britain

 The coffins were to be taken from the air base, RAF Brize Norton, to a London coroner’s office.

-Seven Tunisians have been arrested, Tunisian court spokesman Sofiene Selliti told CNN.
+Seven Tunisians have been arrested, court spokesman Sofiene Selliti said.

 The investigation continues, Selliti said.

 Identification process ongoing

 Britain suffered the heaviest loss in the attack.

 UK Foreign Secretary Philip Hammond said that the number of confirmed British victims is 29.

 The bodies of three Irish victims are expected to be repatriated, Tunisian Health Minister Said Aidi told CNN.

 Asked why it had taken so long to identify victims, Aidi said that he did not think it had taken a long time and that authorities had to be precise and follow international procedures.

 Tunisia’s Foreign Ministry said victims came from various nations, including Britain, Germany, Russia and Ireland.
 But Britain suffered the heaviest loss.